-The Department of Biology in the School of Science and Technology (SST) in the College of Science, Engineering and Technology (CSET) offers graduate studies leading toward the 1) Master of Science (M.S.) in Biology, and 2) Master of Science (M.S.) in Environmental Science degrees.
-Both M.S. degrees are research-oriented and designed to satisfy academic requirements for those students intending eventually to seek degree(s) beyond the master’s level.
+The Department of Biology in the College of Science, Engineering and Technology (CSET) offers graduate studies leading toward the Master of Science (M.S.) in Biology.
+The M.S. degree is research-oriented and designed to satisfy academic requirements for those students intending eventually to seek degree(s) beyond the master’s level.
 There are two concentrations: Biology and Environmental Science.

 In addition to the requirements set forth by the Division of Graduate Studies, all applicants seeking admission to the M.S. in Biology program in the Department of Biology must meet the following minimum admission requirements:

-- An undergraduate (B.S.) degree in biology or related field.
-For M.S. in Environmental Science program applicants, at least 16 credit hours of biology courses are required.
+An undergraduate (B.S.) degree in biology or related field.

-- Three letters of recommendation (sent directly to the department), at least 2 from academic professors who can assess the applicant’s: a) academic qualifications; b) written and oral communication skills; c) capacity for critical and analytical thinking; and d) overall potential for graduate studies; Letters of recommendation form (http://www.jsums.edu/graduateschool/)
+Recommendation letters should come from academic professors who can assess the applicant’s: a) academic qualifications; b) written and oral communication skills; c) capacity for critical and analytical thinking; and d) overall potential for graduate studies.

 A Graduate Record Examination (GRE) score is not required for admission, however, a GRE score of 3.0 and higher on the critical writing section could provide basis for exemption from the graduate English proficiency requirements (Policy P20 of the Graduate Studies Catalogue) The GRE score must be sent directly to the department.